Updated October 2017

 I’m afraid there is no sure way to keep cluster flies out on your own.
 You can seal up every little hole, but that would be a long and potentially pointless project.

-An interior treatment will cut down on the messes you’ll have to clean as the days get warmer, but the best way to prevent a cluster fly mess in the spring is to have the outside of your house treated in the fall – around mid-September to mid-October.
-An exterior treatment will also help out with other bugs that like your warm home.
+An interior treatment will cut down on the messes you’ll have to clean as the days get warmer.
+This will also, unfortunately, result in lots of vacuuming of the dead flies.
+The best way to prevent a cluster fly mess in the spring, is to have the outside of your house treated in the fall – around mid-September to mid-October.
+An exterior treatment will also help out with other bugs that like your warm home, such as ladybugs and stinging insects.

 Every season brings a new threat from pests.
 Be prepared.
 Modern Pest Services offers a HomeCare Green Program for year-round pest protection, as well as Wildlife, Termite, Mosquito, Tick, and Bed Bug Control Services.
 Call 1-800-323-7378 or contact us for a FREE Quote.